Free Space Loss | Atmospheric Loss Models | Urban and Terrestrial Models | System Temperature | Antenna Temperature | Refraction Models

 Texternal = F(θ) ,

 whereF(θ) is the interpolated antenna noise temperature as a function of the elevation angle based on your supplied external data.
-STK uses third-order Lagrange interpolation.
-If the elevation angle is outside the range you supplied, STK will use the closest value,
+STK software uses third-order Lagrange interpolation.
+If the elevation angle is outside the range you supplied, STK software will use the closest value,

 where